pingidentity/pingone-sample-custom-signon/react-auth-client/README.md

     Application name.
     - `clientSecret`: A string that specifies the the application’s client secret.
 This property is required if your application **is not a public client**.
 Plus make sure to set it if the following  the application’s `tokenEndpointAuthMethod` property is set to `CLIENT_SECRET_POST`.

-        **WARNING:** This configuration could be used only for testing purposes. **Do not use `clientSecret` in production** since your application should not be a public client and do not reveal its secret anywhere.
+        **WARNING:** `clientSecret` should be used only for testing purposes. **Do not use `clientSecret` in production** since your application should not be a public client and should not reveal its secret anywhere.
     - `responseType`: A string that specifies the code or token type returned by an authorization request.
 Options are `token`, `id_token`, and `code`.
 The value **MUST** be the `code` for requesting an authorization code flow (`grantType=authorization_code`), `id_token token` for the implicit flow(`grantType=implicit`), or `code id_token` for hybrid flow (a scenario when you can have a long lived session in your application and get tokens back immediately from the authorization endpoint).
     For more variants please check [Definitions of Multiple-Valued Response Type Combinations](https://openid.net/specs/oauth-v2-multiple-response-types-1_0.html#Combinations) topic.
     - `grantType`: A string that specifies the grant type of the token request.
 Options are `authorization_code`, `implicit`(is set by default), and `client_credentials`.
     For `authorization_code` or `client_credentials` grant types please follow this rules: `responseType=code` and `clientSecret` is necessary.

+         **WARNING:** `client_credentials` should be used only for testing purposes. **Do not use `client_credentials` in production** since this configuration is about server to server flow, where the access token is being obtained outside of the context of a user.
     - `redirectUri`: *Required*.
 The URL to which the PingOne will redirect the user's browser after authorization has been granted by the user. *REDIRECT URLS* values corresponds to this data.
 The Access and ID Token will be available in the hash fragment of this URL.
     For simplicity this sample has it hardcoded as `http://localhost:3000/callback`, where `/callback` is handled by [callback react component](src/components/home.jsx)
     - `logoutRedirectUri`: The URL to which the browser is redirected after a logout has been performed. *SIGNOFF URLS* values corresponds to this data.